Authority, Leadership, Role & Task:

 Sarah Yi

-Sarah Yi is a Licensed Clinical Professional Counselor in private practice who works with BIPOC clients in Chicago, IL.
-Sarah specializes in race & ethnicity, family dynamics, and intergenerational trauma using multicultural, feminist, and systems-based approaches.
-She received her counseling degree from the Family Institute at Northwestern University in 2016, where she was first exposed to group relations work.
-Since then Sarah attended an all-women group relations conference as a member and served on staff at numerous Northwestern Tavistock conferences as an administrative member and consultant.
+Sarah Yi (she/her) is a Licensed Clinical Professional Counselor in private practice specializing in racial & ethnic identity with BIPOC clients in Chicago, IL.
+She received her counseling degree from the Family Institute at Northwestern University, where she attended her first Tavistock conference.
+Since then Sarah participated an all-women group relations conference as a member and served on staff at numerous Northwestern Tavistock conferences as an administrative member and consultant.
+Sarah is also a member of the Chicago Center for the Study of Groups and Organizations (CCSGO) and the A. K. Rice Institute (AKRI).

 consultants &